upmind/upmind-ui/packages/flow/src/modules/session/README.md

 # Session Manager Module

-The **Session Manager** module within the **Upmind Flow** framework is designed to handle user sessions, including managing authentication tokens and guest users.
+The **Session Manager** module within the **Upmind Flow** framework is designed to handle user sessions, including managing authentication tokens and role based users.
 This module is responsible for ensuring that users have a valid session when interacting with the Upmind platform.

 ## Table of Contents